 For the last 3 years, Peregrines have unsuccessfully tried to nest on the Parkinson tower.
 This year, with a little help of a custom-made nesting platform and local experts (some of whom actually work at the University), they successfully laid three eggs between 7th -11th May.
 The camera provides a direct stream to the Peregrines on a live feed.

-If you have any updates that you would like to share, or have any questions, please do so through our social media channels, or by emailing: email@example.com
+If you want to know more about the Peregrines, our corporate partners at the RSPB have a very useful webpage here that might help with some of the common questions, but if you have any updates that you would like to share, or have any other questions, please do so through our social media channels, or by emailing: email@example.com